Enigma A →

 are screwed onto a threaded shaft,

-making it relatively easy to restore this machine.
+making it relatively easy to restore the keyboard.

-Unfortunately however, the exact layout of the keyboard is
+Although the exact layout of the keyboard was initially

 As each coding wheel has 26 contacts, only 26 letters can be